aau-claaudia/hpc/docs/ucloud/guides/application-guides/transcriber/index.md

     Once the app starts, decide how you want to add files for transcription.
 You have two main options:

     - **Use files from UCloud folders**
         - If you **selected folders** in the launch step, the app will automatically list the files detected there.
         - **Choose** the files you want and click **Add UCloud files** to add them to your transcription queue.
         - If you add new files to the folder after the job has started, click **Scan UCloud folder** to refresh the list.
           > **Note:** This section is only visible if you selected a folder when launching your Transcriber job on UCloud.

     - **Upload files from your computer**
         - **Drag and Drop** your files directly into the upload area of the Transcriber app.
         - Or **click** the upload area to browse your computer and select files.
         - Multiple files can be added at once.

+    > **Info:** The app can only process `.mp3`, `.mp4`, `.m4a`, `.wav`, and `.mpg` files.
+If your file is in another format, we recommend using VLC to convert it.
+VLC can be downloaded from the Software Center/Company Portal.

     ![Selecting files to be transcribed](/assets/img/UCloud/TranscriberguideGUI3.jpg)